wordofwarning/wordofwarning.org/current/2020-springsummer/index.md

 season: "SS20"

 ---
-*From filling the gap to taking the biscuit, soft flesh to hard lessons, via a canon of reverence + representation… SS20 features [Jo Bannon](/current/2020-springsummer/bannon), [Tania Camara](/current/2020-springsummer/camara), [Harry Clayton-Wright](/current/2020-springsummer/clayton-wright), [Jamal Gerald](/current/2020-springsummer/gerald), a [sample of new performance](/current/2020-worksahead) + a [Thursday Late for the curious](/current/2020-emergencystopgap).*
+*From filling the gap to taking the biscuit, soft flesh to hard lessons, via a canon of reverence + representation… SS20 features artists [Jo Bannon](/current/2020-springsummer/bannon), [Tania Camara](/current/2020-springsummer/camara), [Harry Clayton-Wright](/current/2020-springsummer/clayton-wright), [Jamal Gerald](/current/2020-springsummer/gerald), plus a [sample of new performance](/current/2020-worksahead) + a [Thursday Late for the curious](/current/2020-emergencystopgap).*

 Brought to you by [hÅb](/hab) with Contact, NIAMOS, Royal Exchange Theatre, Sustained Theatre Up North + The Lowry — we look forward to seeing you at some or all of SS20.